Fox's Book of Martyrs

 monks to persuade him to recant.
 He had once, by accident, a fair opportunity

-burnt, he fervently thanked God for granting him an opportunity, by martyrdom,
+he fervently thanked God for granting him an opportunity, by martyrdom, to

-might be given to the poor, saying, "A small quantity will suffice to
+to the poor, saying, "A small quantity will suffice to consume me."

 In